QEDK/validium-node/README.md

 - L2GasPricer: it fetches the L1 gas price and applies some formula to calculate the gas price that will be suggested for the users to use for paying fees on L2.
 The suggestions are stored on the `pool`, and will be consumed by the `rpc`
 - Pool: DB that stores transactions by the `RPC` to be selected/discarded by the `sequencer` later on
 - Sequencer: responsible for building the trusted state.
 To do so, it gets transactions from the pool and puts them in a specific order.
 It needs to take care of opening and closing batches while trying to make them as full as possible.
 To achieve this it needs to use the executor to actually process the transaction not only to execute the state transition (and update the hashDB) but also to check the consumed resources by the transactions and the remaining resources of the batch.
 After executing a transaction that fits into a batch, it gets stored on the `state`.
 Once transactions are added into the state, they are immediately available through the `rpc`.
 - SequenceSender: gets closed batches from the `state`, tries to aggregate as many of them as possible, and at some point, decides that it's time to send those batches to L1, turning the state from trusted to virtualized.
-In order to send the L1 tx, it uses the `ethtxmanager`
+In order to send the L1 tx, it uses the `ethtxmanager` Before sending a batch, it will check if the DA inclusion data indicates that the data root for the tx data is finalized on Ethereum.
 - EthTxManager: handles requests to send L1 transactions from `sequencesender` and `aggregator`.
 It takes care of dealing with the nonce of the accounts, increasing the gas price, and other actions that may be needed to ensure that L1 transactions get mined
 - Etherman: abstraction that implements the needed methods to interact with the Ethereum network and the relevant smart contracts.
 - Synchronizer: Updates the `state` (virtual batches, verified batches, forced batches, ...) by fetching data from L1 through the `etherman`.
 If the node is not a `trusted sequencer` it also updates the state with the data fetched from the `rpc` of the `trusted sequencer`.
 It also detects and handles reorgs that can happen if the `trusted sequencer` sends different data in the rpc vs the sequences sent to L1 (trusted reorg aka L2 reorg).
 Also handles L1 reorgs (reorgs that happen on the L1 network)